VerHem/VerHem.github.io/index.md

 Aiming to modeling superfluid Helium-3 liquid, which is p-wave anisotropic topological superfluid with **18 components** order parameter tensor, Verhem project is developing modern HPC toolkit to overcome the challenges raised by requirements of solving such high-dimension Ginzburg-Landau equation systems in **3D complex geometry**.

 VerHem featured with automated **adaptive mesh**, **scalability** upon memory distributed system, easily-controlled Dirichlet, Neumann, Robin or periodic boundary conditions of every tensor elements on simulation domains.
-On the right hand of this page, an simulation generated through VerHem is presented.
-With three time adaptive refinements and about 22 Millions Degree-of-Freedoms, this simulation box perfectly found B-phase with maximum pairing-breaking as solution.
+On this page, an visualized simulation generated through VerHem is presented.
+Depending on your device, it may appear on right-hand side or on the bottom of this text.
+With three time adaptive refinements of simulation grids and about 22 Millions Degree-of-Freedoms, this simulation box perfectly found B-phase with maximum pairing-breaking as solution.

 <a href="https://www.duckduckgo.com" class="btn btn-link btn-outline-success btn-lg" role="button">
   Get Start with VerHem!